TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/stats.md

 **Knowledge** is a measure of a character's learned information, techniques, and abilities.
 Characters with high Knowledge are able to give excellent tactical advice and are often able to solve complicated puzzles, craft sophisticated objects, and remember intricate details.

 ## Stat Modifier
 Over time, as a character grows and becomes more proficient at their skills, they will also naturally become stronger and sharper.
 Stat modifiers are a way to measure this growth.
-In most campaigns they start at +0, as indicated in [character creation]({{url_for('startingCharacterCreation')}}), and increase as you acquire [stat milestones]({{url_for('milestones')}}). **Stat modifiers** are simply a bonus added to the result of a specific stat die whenever it is rolled.
+In most campaigns they start at +0, as indicated in [character creation](/character/), and increase as you acquire [stat milestones](/character/milestones/). **Stat modifiers** are simply a bonus added to the result of a specific stat die whenever it is rolled.

 ## Passive Stats